Walk Through 1 Kings with This Presentation

 Solomon’s Golden Age ch.
 1-11

 David was a man after God’s own heart.
-As we read last week, we realize that David was not a perfect man, yet David had two strengths that endeared him to the Lord.
+David was not a perfect man, yet David had two strengths that endeared him to the Lord.
 First, he was honest with God.
 He had a vital relationship with the Lord, warts and all.
 Second, he saw his role as king to be that of the servant of the people.
 He did not exalt himself into grandiose positions.
 He was a humble warrior/servant/king.
 This is what God desired.
 David had a golden heart.

 Solomon succeeded David on the throne of Israel.
 Solomon began well and ended in tragedy.
 The downfall of Solomon’s reign was that he externalized the gold.
 He forgot that the gold that God desires for His people is the golden shine of a surrendered heart, not the gold shine of a big building or a powerful nation.